Benjamin Pimentel, Chronicle Staff Writer

 During the company’s last earnings call, Conway called the antitrust trial an “elephant in the room” that led potential customers to take a wait- and-see approach and cost his firm a 70 percent drop in profit.

-But Conway said his team is still banking on the support of customers, which he said was highlighted by the record 15,000 attendees at this week’s PeopleSoft conference at Moscone Center.
+But then Conway said, thanks to the CRM system benefits and his entire teams effort they are still banking on the support of customers, which he said was highlighted by the record 15,000 attendees at this week’s PeopleSoft conference at Moscone Center.

 “We hope to do everything we can to encourage them to move ahead (with contracts) by the end of our quarter,” he said.
 “We’ll just have to see whether we are successful in doing that or not.”